 What is Monte Carlo simulation?

 Monte Carlo simulations are a way of obtaining accurate estimates when working with uncertainties.
-It uses randomness to obtain meaningful information and is effective for calculating business risks and predicting failures such as cost or scheduling overruns.
+They use randomness to obtain meaningful information and are effective for calculating business risks and predicting failures such as cost or scheduling overruns.